geins-io/sdk-api-mgmt-javascript/docs/ProductParameterApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductParameterApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductParameterApi();
-let productParameterValue = new GeinsManagementApiSdkJs.ProductParameterModelsWriteProductParameterValue(); // ProductParameterModelsWriteProductParameterValue | The product parameter value to create or update. apiInstance.createOrUpdateProductParameterValue(productParameterValue, (error, data, response) => {
+let productParameterValue = new GeinsSdkApiMgmtJavascript.ProductParameterModelsWriteProductParameterValue(); // ProductParameterModelsWriteProductParameterValue | The product parameter value to create or update. apiInstance.createOrUpdateProductParameterValue(productParameterValue, (error, data, response) => {
   if (error) {
     console.error(error);